History of Cancer Programs at Xavier

 Mission and Vision

-Building on the strengths of Xavier University, to develop cancer research, education, and cancer screening/treatment resource for this region, in collaboration with Tulane University and Louisiana State University, that will be internationally recognized for excellence
+Building on the unique strengths of Xavier University, to develop cancer research, education, and cancer screening/treatment resources for the region, in collaboration with LSU HSC, Tulane and Ochsner that will be internationally recognized for excellence.

 The Consortium's success will mean much more than improved cancer research for the citizens of Louisiana.
 It will also: